POLICIES and PROCEDURES

 - ARTICLES OF INCORPORATION

-1.1 The Articles of Incorporation must be renewed biannually with the Secretary of State.
+1.1 The Articles of Incorporation are filed with the Iowa Secretary of State.
+A Certificate of Existence is filed biennially with the SOS.
 The Board President is the Agent of Record.

 - FINANCIAL CONSIDERATIONS

 2.1 Contributions received are credited to the Friendship Force of Greater Des Moines general account unless designated by the donor for a specific activity or journey.
 Any contributions being made to a specific activity or journey should be so specified on the check.

 2.2 The Treasurer shall establish sound bookkeeping procedures.

 2.3 The Treasurer shall send via email the monthly financial report to the Board of Directors no later than the day before the Board meeting.

 2.4 Expenses incurred by the President (or designated representative) for usual expenditures (mileage, parking, printing, postage, and meals) relating to Friendship Force business shall be reimbursed.
 An itemized listing, with receipts where possible, of such expenses will be presented to the Treasurer for reimbursement.
 Any unusual expenses must be approved in advance by the Board of Directors.

 2.5 If a Club member is asked to make a presentation on behalf of Friendship Force, only necessary and reasonable travel expenses will be reimbursed.

 2.6 The Treasurer is responsible for filing federal e-postcard form 990-N annually and within the required time frame.